jts307/jts307/README.md

 <h1 align="center">Hey 👋, my name is Jacob Werzinsky</h1>

+<h2>A little about me...</h2>

 <p>

-- 😄 Pronouns: He/Him/His
+- 😄 My pronouns are he/him/his

 - 🌱 I’m currently learning Rust, Nvim, and NixOs.

 - 👯 I’m looking to collaborate on just about anything really, don't hesitate to message if you're looking for some help lol

-- ⚡ Fun fact:  I love learning and problem solving!
+- ⚡ A fun fact about me:  I love learning and problem solving!
 This is reflected in the three passions of my life:
   - 💻 programming/engineering
   - 🎮 video games
   - 🧗 rock climbing

 </p>

-- My Languages and Tools:
+<h2>My Languages and Tools</h2>

 <p align="left">
 <img src="https://img.icons8.com/color/30/000000/javascript.png"/>